 Why is humidity important?

-People often mention humidity in relation to weather forecasts, but why do we need to know about it and why is it important?
+Why do we need to know about humidity and why is it important?

 Water vapour is important for moving energy around the Earth.
-Energy from the sun is used to evaporate water into water vapour.
-This water vapour can easily be move around the atmosphere.
-At some point the water vapour condenses back into water, releasing energy as heat.
-This is a key component in the formation of storms.
+Energy from the Sun evaporates water into water vapour, which can easily be moved around the atmosphere.
+The water vapour eventually condenses back into water releasing energy as heat.
+This heat is a key component in the formation of storms.

 Humidity is essentially the amount of water vapour in the air, so if air has a lot of moisture in it, and it's a warm day, it will feel very close and muggy, making it difficult for us to keep cool.

 The amount of water vapour also plays a role in the amount of rainfall we see.
 This is because rainfall depends on the energy balance in the atmosphere and the availability of small particles for raindrops to form around.

 During very heavy rainfall, where all of the water in the atmosphere is often rained out, the water vapour content governs the amount of rainfall.

 The higher the humidity the greater the water vapour, and the more rain we're likely to see.
 This is why tropical rain showers are often more frequent and intense than the showers we tend to have in the UK.

 Humidity therefore is a very important part of the weather, governing how heavy a rain shower is or how comfortable it feels on a warm day.